International Family Building

 There is no global surrogacy legislation, and as enticing as it can be to enter into a surrogacy arrangement in a country which recognises you as your child’s parents from birth, for many you will also need to resolve legal parenthood under your own country’s laws.

-Growing Families can assist with understanding your legal rights in your own country, country of your child’s birth and immigration processes for bringing a baby home to your country.
+Growing Families can assist with understanding immigration processes for bringing a baby home to your country and refer you to relevant legal experts.

 Choosing the right service provider for you